Things to do in London in 1 day

 Stroll to James's Park

 You can walk from the gates of Buckingham Palace to St. James's Park, the oldest of the city's Royal Parks.
-In the 16th century King Henry VIII acquired the land to make it his private hunting ground, but it wasn't until the 17th century that the park as it is known today was erected.
+In the 16th century King Henry VIII acquired the land to make it his private hunting ground, but it wasn't until the 17th century that the park as it's known today was erected.

 Although not one of the most famous parks in the city, St. James's Park is located very close to Buckingham Palace, so its plants and flowers look very well cared for.
 It's the perfect backdrop for a nice photo shoot on a sunny morning with the palace in the background.